How people elect parliaments

 The author of this site is Malcolm Baalman, currently of Narraburra, NSW, Australia.

-I am an Australian with over 20 years professional experience working in and around legislatures and the public sector at federal, state and local government levels in Australia.
+I am an Australian with nearly 30 years professional experience working in and around legislatures, the public sector at federal, state and local government levels in Australia, and non-government organisations.

 Throughout my working life I have regularly dealt with issues relating to elections, electoral law, public administration, political science, practical politics, parliaments and legislators.

 The rough CV is: